 In the 4th century AD, the Bishop St. Martin was walking to Rome on a pilgrimage.
 He encountered Satan and was mocked by him.
 As punishment St. Martin turned the devil into a donkey and rode the lazy beast for the remainder of his journey.
-The Donkey cursed him and spoke in palindromes.
+The donkey cursed him and spoke in palindromes.

 Because of this significant encounter, Reactor chose this date as the most appropriate for the interviewing of applicants and for their initiation into the most honoured role of Secret Member – a role that is theirs for exactly one year, until the wheel turns once more to Martinmas.

-We can now reveal that all new applicants who presented themselves for initiation on November 11th 2018, were roundly and loudly rejected as ill-suited to the opening that had appeared, and so the chair of the Secret Member has remained empty throughout 2018/19.
+We can now reveal that all new applicants who presented themselves for initiation on November 11th 2022, were roundly and loudly rejected as ill-suited to the opening that had appeared, and so the chair of the Secret Member has remained empty throughout 2022/23.
 Now, this year’s prospective initiates have stepped forward and decisions have been taken.